-The existing but Mg has a 1930s structure with a fabric of solid brick walls and plaster on the inside wince.
-The original windows, covering a very large area above the main entrance fasade, have been replaced with double-glazed uPVC units.
-The existing building floors are oak boards and are in good condition, except for some surface discolouration.
-The existing roof surface material is slate and has been maintained over the years.
-The building is served by gas, electricity, water supply and drainage.
-The main boiler of the building is gas-fired and is around 10 years old.

-The client is keen to evaluate the following three options:
+The existing building has a 1930s structure and has a fabric of solid brick walls with plaster on the inside surfaces he original windows, covering a very large area above the main entrance façade been replaced with double-glazed uPVC units.
+The existing building floors are oal boards and are in good condition, except for some surface discolouration.
+The face material is slate and has been maintained over the years.
+The building existing roc is served by gas, electricity, water supply and drainage.
+The main boiler of the building is and is around 10 years old. gas-fire e client is keen to evaluate the following three options:

-- Demolish the existing building and construct new portal frame premises in its place - Refurbish and extend the existing building - Sell the existing building and land to a housing developer, move to an alternative greenfield site and construct new premises.
+- Demolish the existing building and construct new portal frame premises in its place - Refurbish and extend the existing building - Sell the existing building and land to a housing developer, move to an alternative site • and construct new premises.